The gas is always greener…

 The origin of cow gas

 But we can’t exactly blame them for this, after all, you are what you eat, right?
 Unlike humans, cows eat lots and lots of plants, and plants are pretty tricky to digest down to useable nutrients.
 This is because the walls surrounding the cells of plants are made of a carbohydrate called cellulose.
 We don’t have the ability to breakdown cellulose and neither do cows, not directly at least.
 To get around this problem, cows have a stomach with four unique compartments, each with their own important job to make sure every cow gets the nutrients it needs.
-The first stomach compartment is called the rumen where some digestion and a lot of fermentation can occur.
-Here, in a soupy mess, bacteria, fungi and protists (a diverse group of single-celled Eukaryotic organisms) thrive to help our cow digest their dinner.
+The first stomach compartment is called the rumen, where some digestion and a lot of fermentation can occur.
+Here, in a soupy mess, bacteria, fungi and protists (a diverse group of single-celled organisms) thrive to help our cow digest their dinner.
 They break down cellulose into a cow-friendly energy source.
 During this process of digesting plant matter in the rumen, the bacteria make hydrogen gas.
-The hydrogen gas can be converted to methane by methanogens (organisms, like archaea, which can use hydrogen as an energy source by converting it to methane)8.
-Incidentally, Archaea are similar in many ways to bacteria.
-So, on the one hand we have an efficient way of producing energy for our cow, but on the other hand, we have an excellent GHG production factory.
+The hydrogen gas can be converted to methane by methanogens (organisms which can use hydrogen as an energy source)6.
+On the one hand, we have an efficient way of producing energy for our cows but, on the other hand, we have an excellent GHG production factory.

-By gathering up the rumen microbial soup from approximately 1000 cows in the U.K, Italy, Sweden and Finland, they identified around 500 different microbial species common across half the cows; 89 % of which were bacteria10.
+By gathering up the rumen microbial soup from approximately 1000 cows in the UK, Italy, Sweden and Finland, they identified around 500 different microbial species common across half the cows.
 Significantly, they found that some of these microbes are passed down from the parent to the next generation and that seven of these core microorganisms were correlated to methane production.
-One of which (known as Succinovibrionaceae, a type of proteobacteria) has already been linked to lower methane levels in cow burps by other scientists11.
+One of which (known as Succinovibrionaceae) has already been linked to lower methane levels in cow burps by other scientists8.
 So we now know that less gassy cows have the potential to produce less gassy offspring.

 The “Eco-Cow”: the environmentally friendly (and far less gassy) alternative?